Investing in education

 Every child has the right to inclusive and equitable quality education.

-In the region, 1.6 million children are excluded from preprimary education, 3.6 million children are out of primary school, and the situation is more critical at the secondary level where 2.8 million children and adolescents are out of lower secondary school and 7.6 million in upper secondary.
-The percentage of children and adolescents out of school in the early years of secondary education in Latin America and the Caribbean is 7.7% which is almost 4 times higher than in developed countries (2.1%).
+In the region, 2.3 million children are out of primary school, and the situation is more critical at the secondary level where 2.5 million children and adolescents are out of lower secondary school and 7.2 million in upper secondary.

 Children and adolescents living in remote communities and vulnerable areas, from indigenous populations, those exposed to violence, living with a disability, facing gender and ethnic discrimination are more affected and more likely to experience greater barriers in fulfilling their right to education.